dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/interface/drawingstyle.md

 * id: `number`

-  The ID of the currently used DrawingStyle.
+  The ID of the current `DrawingStyle`.

 * lineWidth: `number`

-  The line width (in pixels) of the currently used DrawingStyle.
+  The line width (in pixels) of the current `DrawingStyle`.
 Default: 1.0.

 * fillStyle: `string`

-  The fill color of the currently used DrawingStyle.
+  The fill color of the current `DrawingStyle`.
 Default: #000(black).

 * strokeStyle: `string`

-  The stroke color of the currently used DrawingStyle.
+  The stroke color of the current `DrawingStyle`.
 Default: #000(black).

-* paintMode: `string`
+* paintMode: "fill" | "stroke" | "strokeAndFill"

-  Optional choices: "fill" | "stroke" | "strokeAndFill".
+  Three paint modes provided.

 * fontSize: `number`

-  The fontSize of the currently used DrawingStyle.
+  The fontSize of the current `DrawingStyle`.

 * fontFamily: `string`

-  The fontFamily of the currently used DrawingStyle.
+  The fontFamily of the current `DrawingStyle`.